 George Folsey’s cinematography is a marvel of expressive movement in both an anthropological, place-excavating sense and a more uncommonly perspective-oriented sense that flirts with the characters’ senses of self by teetering on the back of their necks.
 Even better is John Basler’s unruly editing, not accommodating to Hollywood continuity as a fiat or a monastery of sacrosanct status.
 Instead, the editing throbs with energy and prods the film forward as though it’s trepidatiously hurtling on hot coals, turning a potentially wheezing narrative contraption into a feverish plunge into backstage bedlam.
 There’s a daunting, alarming single edit from a romantic tryst in a bar to two people walking away from the camera, the geometric penitentiary of the Brooklyn Bridge dwarfing them on either side like they’re on their way to the Gates of Hell, with that particular tonal schism further revealing the spasmodic nature of a production that thrives on similar contrasts, shifts, and a multitude of dissolves and graphic matches that compare lives but more often counteract tonal complacency.

 Soon enough, the cutthroat backstages are a ramshackle, cluttered post-hurricane, with everything splayed out on the screen like the camera just missed a tantrum of mise-en-scene.
 It’s like a threat that, if the camera was peeking in on the locations a minute or two beforehand, it would lay bare the harsh, hoarse brutality of this life.
 Contrasting the stillness of this backstage clutter with the manic introductory moments of jubilant showbiz and exultant glee visualized in hurtling cameras and lovingly artificial geometric compositions, the emotional fallout is inscribed in the mise-en-scene itself.
 Dancers become phantoms glimpsed behind sheets, now opaque and dehumanized rather than engorged with blood.
-Spirited kaleidoscopes of harshly-lit faces are presented for us like their souls are being exorcised by the camera.
+Spirited carousels of harshly-lit faces are presented for us like their souls are being exorcised by the camera.

 The real-deal scene-stealer, though, is the sound design by Ernest Zatorsky, shifting from slithering silence to blaring oblivion on a dime and congealing New York into a cage with petrifying sound all around it, often unglimpsable like unknown flashes of a world denied from the characters.
-A coerced marriage agreement is stiletto-stabbed by a cacophonous drone from the sky itself, a premonition of gloom and an omen of hopelessness.
+A coerced marriage agreement is stiletto-stabbed by a drone from the sky itself, a premonition of gloom and an omen of hopelessness.
 In contrast, spontaneous slides into sangfroid and silence – when Kitty saunters to a poison bottle to fulfill someone’s doom and the sound cuts out completely – are stirring incisions of silent film shock energized by toying with our expectation that, now gifted with sound, a film must use it as a statement of fact and principle.
 But Zatorsky suggests that presence makes absence all the more disheveling.

 As a backstage showcase for the sulfurous rot of a society primed to throw away women at a moment’s notice, it isn’t as iridescent as Pandora’s Box from the same year, but this more streamlined picture is sublime in nearly every way, Morgan most of all.
 Her performance is more conventional than Louise Brooks’ phantasmagoria of animalism breaking through plastic in Pandora, but Morgan’s gung-ho willingness to dive into the character’s broken-down, tormented, just-clinging-to-life middle-aged horror is genuinely disarming.
-Surrounded by the near-instinctual sound palette of urban noise bordering both jungle-growls and industrial-tremors, she is one more beacon of shattered life in a film that positively radiates with an irradiated, neurotic version of jazz-age razzamatazz.
+Surrounded by the near-instinctual sound palette of urban noise bordering both jungle-growls and industrial-tremors, she is one more beacon of shattered life in a film that positively radiates with an irradiated, neurotic version of jazz-age showmanship.